Per person :

 You will be met at the airport and transferred to your hotel.
 There’s time to relax or begin exploring this imperial city before meeting your fellow travelers and your Tour Director at the Welcome Dinner.

 Travel east and cross the border into Hungary.
-Continue through the Transdanubian region, reaching Budapest in time to relax before dinner.
+Continue through the Trans Danubius region, reaching Budapest with time to relax before dinner.

 Situated on the opposite banks of the Danube River, the former cities of Buda and Pest are linked by a series of graceful bridges.
 Your morning sightseeing tour includes views of the Parliament, Royal Palace and Castle Hill area, Heroes' Square, and Gellert Hill with its Citadel, plus visit the Fisherman's Bastion and Matthias Church.
 The rest of the day is at leisure to explore this exciting city on your own.